 Virtual session attendees are able to report technical issues and fraudulent, spam, or other inappropriate activity directly from Handshake, on web or the Handshake app.

-This reporting is a fast and easy way to report issues, and it provides key info for faster triage and resolution.
+Our reporting method is fast and easy, and provides key information to help expedite resolution.
 We monitor issues across multiple schools or users as needed.

 Reporting a technical issue

-In any session you’ll be able to report what kind of technical issue came up and add more detail if needed:
+In any session you’ll be able to report what kind of technical issue arose and add more detail if needed:

-Once reported, it’ll immediately be directed to our team for review and followup.
+Once reported, it will be immediately directed to our team for review and followup.
 We’ll also use these reports to make continuous improvements to the product.

-If there are widespread technical issues we will post to our status page and in the product.
+If there are widespread technical issues, we will display a message in the product and post to our status page.

 Reporting a Trust & Safety issue

-Participants can report any user or message (including the host) for fraudulent, spam, or other inappropriate activity.
+Participants can report any user or message (including the host) for fraudulent, spam, or other inappropriate activity, and can be reported either on web or mobile.

 When a user is reported, the session host will receive a notification, and hosts can decide whether to remove the participant from the meeting.